PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 The store remains fixed at 128/128.
 Commit and push this implementation unit.
 Resume with the next non-store late orchestration audit; do not create, update, or reopen a pull request.

+## Late attention-layout composite characterization

+The next selected unit owns the adjacent late QKV reshape, attention-Gather cleanup, axis-0 Gather reshape, and attention pre-projection rank-lift passes.
+Their mappings are unconsumed, and their argument policy is layout/model/layout/model.

+`tests/test_flatbuffer_direct_late_attention_layout_orchestration.py` fixes
+the current order, exact arguments, late channel-shuffle predecessor, window-partition successor, and absence of consumers.
+Its strict expected failure requires one `run_late_attention_layout_cleanup(shared_model_ir_pass_context)` tuple outside the full phase store and removal of the four old locals.

+The characterization gate completed with
+`214 passed, 1 xfailed in 1.18s`; Ruff, bytecode compilation, and whitespace checks passed.
+Commit and push this checkpoint first.
+Implementation must add runtime order/context/argument/tuple coverage, update only source- representation contracts, run the sequential focused/core/result/architecture gates, document, commit, and push.
+Keep the store at 128/128 and never create, update, or reopen a pull request.